-Assistant Professor Susan Parrish
+Associate Professor Susan Parrish

 (Ph.D., The Johns Hopkins University), is a molecular biologist who teaches advanced Molecular Genetics, Genomics and Molecular Biology takes an active role in her students’ research in her areas of interest, genomics and the biochemical properties of Nudix enzymes from a variety of viruses and an amoeba.

 The Biology faculty are broadly-trained educators and mentors who care about their students.
 Part of that teaching involves fostering research experiences, from campus locations to the Gerace Research Centre in the Bahamas or at the myriad of laboratories to be found in the Baltimore-Washington region.